-Inspired by Lynn Nottage’s Clyde’s, participants in GeNarrations this fall wrote stories of food, family and the nourishment that keeps us going through difficult times.
-Out of over one-hundred stories, thirteen were selected by GeNarrations participants and teaching artists to appear on this page.
+Inspired by Lydia Diamond’s Toni Stone, participants in the winter 2023 session of GeNarrations wrote stories of athletic triumphs, old rivalries, and the bonds we forge with teammates on and off the field.
+Out of over two-hundred stories, fifteen were selected by GeNarrations participants and teaching artists to appear on this page.

 Lisa DeSantiago is a non-formal educator of at-risk urban teens who works each day to live a life worth sharing stories about.
 She follows in the footsteps of her storytelling Jibaro (hee-bah-roe) ancestors, whose stories of resilience and survival offered her life lessons, love, and hope.
 She is a proud crone who feels that she has learned more through her travels and conversations than she has within the confines of accredited academic spaces.
 She is a purveyor of peace, who pictures herself in a hut on a Caribbean beach in a rocking chair facilitating peace circles and trading stories for cocoanuts, mangoes, and conversation.

 Joan Mulcahy is a native Chicagoan.
 She has participated in GeNarrations for about 8 years or so.
 Joan has shared her stories at the Book Cellar in Lincoln Square, the Levy Center in Evanston and at the Senior Satellite Center at North Center.
 Until very recently, Joan has been an avid cyclist.
 In Spring, Summer and Fall, you would have likely found her on her bike riding anywhere and everywhere, including parts of Europe and throughout the States.
 She has especially liked charity rides, rides that raise funds for causes, rides that make a difference, such as riding for lung health and clean air.
 Much appreciation to the GeNarrations program, for giving us a voice!